Isaiah 53 – The Atoning Suffering and Victory of the Messiah

 b.
 Yet we esteemed Him stricken, smitten by God, and afflicted: Curiously, this estimation was accurate.
 Certainly, the Messiah was stricken.
 He was smitten by God.
 He was afflicted.
 The problem was not in seeing these things, but in only seeing these things.
 Man saw the suffering Jesus but didn’t understand the reasons why.

 c.
-But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement of our peace was upon Him: Yes, the Messiah was stricken, smitten by God, and afflicted.
+But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him: Yes, the Messiah was stricken, smitten by God, and afflicted.
 But now, the prophet explains why.
-It was for us – for our transgressions… for our iniquities.
+It was for us – for our transgressions…for our iniquities.
 It was in our place that the Messiah suffered.

 i.
 Wounded is literally “pierced through.”